cj-oneill/cj-oneill.github.io/_projects/birds.md

 The 'Akiapola'au pictured above is a key driver for me to pursue the O'hia project.
 This endemic's numbers are plummeting due to various factors with only a few hundred left in the wild.

-And possibly favorite capture, the Nene:
+And possibly my favorite capture, the Nene:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">